Goddess movement: Within or without?

 Another point of discussion is whether the Goddess is immanent, or transcendent, or both, or something else.
-Starhawk speaks of the Goddess as immanent (infusing all of nature) but sometimes also simultaneously transcendent (existing independently of the material world).
+Writer and activist Starhawk speaks of the Goddess as immanent (infusing all of nature) but sometimes also simultaneously transcendent (existing independently of the material world).
 Many Goddess authors agree and also describe Goddess as, at one and the same time, immanently pantheistic and panentheistic.
 The former means that Goddess flows into and through each individual aspect of nature—each tree, blade of grass, human, animal, planet; the latter means that all exist within the Goddess.

-Starhawk also speaks of the Goddess as both a psychological symbol and "manifest reality.
+Hawk also speaks of the Goddess as both a psychological symbol and "manifest reality.
 She exists and we create Her" (italics hers).
 Carol P. Christ (2003), describes what she sees as similarities between Goddess theology and process theology, and suggests that Goddess theologians adopt more of the process viewpoint.

 Deity versus metaphor

 The theological variations that characterize the Goddess movement can also be classified into two: the views that describe the Goddess as a metaphor and those that consider the Goddess as a deity.
 The former emerged from among Jewish and Christian adherents and maintains that the Goddess serves as the means of talking about, imagining, or relating to the divine and this is demonstrated in the push to recover the feminine face of God based on scriptural and historical sources.
-On the other hand, the theology that the Goddess is a deity, with importantly and unchangeably female persona, emerged out of the feminists who came from polytheistic faiths such as Hinduism, Buddhism, Native American, and traditional African religions.
+On the other hand, the theology that the Goddess is a deity, with importantly and unchangeably female persona, emerged from the feminists who came from polytheistic faiths such as Hinduism, Buddhism, Native American, and traditional African religions.
 The goddesses in this theology are rarely understood as metaphors or images since they have distinct individual features and that worshippers can interact with their suprahuman personages or symbols.